 On Monday, October 29, 2012, Tropical Storm Sandy hit the New York metropolitan region.
 The storm caused widespread damage to the region, including substantial damage in the County to private homes, schools and County and local government infrastructure.
-The County continues to work with the private sector, utility companies, and other governmental units, including federal, State and local governments, to assure a full and safe restoration and recovery.
+The County is working with the private sector, utility companies, and other governmental units, including federal, State and local governments, to assure a full and safe restoration and recovery.
 The County expects to secure substantial federal assistance, including reimbursement of certain storm-related costs and losses, from the Federal Emergency Management Agency ("FEMA").
-On January 29, 2013, President Obama signed key legislation providing supplemental appropriations of approximately \$50.5 billion to fund Sandy recovery efforts.
+In addition, Governor Cuomo has expressed a need for supplemental federal assistance amounting to \$30 billion above and beyond the public assistance funds provided by FEMA under the major disaster declaration announced by President Obama.

-Currently, the County and its municipal governments are continuing to tabulate the associated costs and expenses as a result of the storm preparation, evacuation and shut down, as well as the costs for remediation, clean up, mitigation and the restoration of services.
-The County intends to maximize its recovery from all available sources, including FEMA.
-While the amount and timing for receipt of funds from FEMA is somewhat uncertain, the County has received reimbursement related to the immediate storm response efforts.
+Currently, the County and its municipal governments are in the process of tabulating the associated costs and expenses as a result of the storm preparation, evacuation and shut down, as well as the costs for remediation, clean up, mitigation and the restoration of services.
+The County intends to maximize its recovery from all available sources, including FEMA, subject to any sub limits and retentions.
+While the amount and timing for receipt of funds from FEMA is somewhat uncertain, the County is exploring immediate needs funding provisions and other options to accelerate these reimbursements.

-It is not yet possible to quantify with any certainty the long-term impact of the storm on the County and its economy, any economic benefits which may result from recovery and rebuilding activities, and the amount of additional resources from federal, State and other sources which may be required.
-The storm did not materially effect the County's short-term revenue collections.
+It is not yet possible for the County to accurately estimate the impact of Tropical Storm Sandy-related losses on revenue collections or expenditures, or to quantify with any certainty the long-term impact of the storm on the County and its economy, any economic benefits which may result from recovery and rebuilding activities, and the amount of additional resources from federal, State and other sources which may be required.